 There are a couple reasons why they may spread, but the likely answer is temperature.
 This may be obvious to some of you since we all learn in school that heat causes expansion and cold causes contraction, but what temperatures exactly will affect a chip?

 Well, we asked our lead tech this was his answer:

 “A 15o temperature difference between the inside of your vehicle and the external or atmospheric temperature will cause those windshield chips to run.”

-Any less of a temperature difference shouldn’t make a difference and any more will simply make those chips run even faster.
+Any less of a temperature difference shouldn’t make a difference and any more will simply make them run even faster.

 This one should be obvious.
 If you apply force to an already broken thing (i.e. a chip) it will make it worse.
 So, do not sit on your windshield.

 First and foremost, once you get a chip, you need to schedule an appointment to have it repaired.
-Up until that appointment date, you can place a piece of clear tape, scotch is fine, over the chip to prevent water from entering the chip.
+Up until that appointment date, you can place a piece of clear tape, scotch is fine, over the it to prevent water from entering the broken area.
 If water seeps in, the chip will run and spread much faster with changing temperatures.